fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

 _Step 15:_
 Open a browser and navigate to the Heroku URL <code>https://my-new-cool-herokuapp.herokuapp.com</code>.
-You should be automatically redirected to a GitHub page asking for authorization: <code>Authorize application - my-cool-new-herokuapp by @my-team-id would like permission to access your account</code>.
+You should be automatically redirected to a GitHub page asking for authorization: <code>Authorize application - my-cool-new-heroku-app by @my-team-id would like permission to access your account</code>.
 You can click on <code>Authorize application</code>.

 ----